Fighting Money Laundering with Statistics and Machine Learning: Future Research Directions

 \section{Future Research Directions}

-Our review reveals two central challenges in AML research: class imbalance and the lack of public data sets.
+Our review reveals that class imbalance and the lack of publicly available data sets are central challenges to AML research.
 Both may motivate the use of synthetic data.
 We also note how banks hold vast amounts of high-dimensional and unlabeled data \cite{Sudjianto2010}.
-This may motivate the use of dimension reduction and semi-supervised techniques.
-Other possible research directions include data visualization, deep-learning, and interpretable and fair machine learning.
+This may motivate the use of dimension reduction and semi-supervised learning techniques.
+Other possible research directions include data visualization, deep learning, and interpretable and fair machine learning.
 In the following, we introduce each of these topics.
-We also provide brief descriptions of seminal methods and techniques within each topic.
+We also provide brief descriptions of related methods and techniques within each topic.